krypt-project/.github/profile/README.md

 ## Fun Fact

-We’re building a second brain — but it’s your **first real assistant**.
+We’re building a second brain — but it’s your **first real AI assistant**.